 The interest rate on the Series 2013A Loans is fixed.
 The interest rates on the Series 2013B Loans reset at a LIBOR-based floating rate plus a spread.
-The Ballet has the option to convert Series 2013B, 2013C or 2013D to a fixed rate prior to June 1, 2016.
+The Ballet had the option, which ultimately expired without being exercised, to convert Series 2013B, 2013C or 2013D to a fixed rate prior to July 1, 2016.
 All four series have interest-only payments through and including the payment due on June 1, 2016, at which time payments will be interest and principal.